adehgha/DRL-Navigation/project 3-collaboration_and_competition/README.md

 To train the model on the GPU, uncomment the following line in the "Hyperparameters" cell:

         device = torch.device("cuda:0" if torch.cuda.is_available() else "cpu")

+The `tennis_player_maddpg` is first initialized with noise level of 0.5 and no decay.
+The noise is then turned off after 30000 time steps.
+The `train` method is called from tennis_player instance which in turn creates a `multi_agent_ddpg` instance and runs the training algorithm for maximum of 8000 episodes each with maximum of 1000 actions.
+The environment never reaches 8000 episodes and converges in 1781 episodes.

 ## Training performance
 After training the model, run the "Training performance" to visualize the history of the scores as the learning proceeds.